“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 Sairek glanced over the crystal before speaking.
 “I know my father has been giving a lot of advice to Avotash since Masirean and Avotash himself is kind of ignorant on the subject, but even something like that is a rarity in Ceareste.
 What was it doing here?”

 “I found it inside the bed’s pillow case.
 It was definitely being hidden, but it seems untainted.
-Maybe because of it being pressed inside of the pillow case, none of the fog managed to touch it.”
+Maybe because of it being pressed inside of the pillow case, it wasn't prolonged in exposure to the fog.”

 “How much value are we talking, here?”
 Nayleen asked.